elijahmontenegro/fullstack-atlaskit-jira-connected-web-starter/README.md

 # How to use
 - Frontend: Use NPM as Parcel V2 currently has problems with Yarn
 - Backend:
  Take a look at the .env.sample provided.
-An Atlassian account is required.

  Edit docker-compose.yml to have your own postgres db name and password

  npm run dev